 Site East – a Climate-Neutral Construction Site

-At Skellefteå Site East, close to Northvolt’s factory, conditions are created to create the most sustainable development project ever.
-By maximizing the cutting edge know-how of both Skellefteå municipality and external partners, Skellefteå Site East is a source of inspiration for the industry.
-Both in terms of the courage to dare to think and act in new ways around sustainability, and in working together with contractors towards a common vision.
+At Skellefteå Site East, close to Northvolt’s factory, one of the world’s most sustainable development projects has been conducted.
+Maximising the cutting-edge know-how of both Skellefteå Municipality and external partners, Site East is a source of inspiration for the industry.
+It has the boldness to adopt new approaches to sustainability and work with contractors towards a common vision.